-His lack of playing talent, however, helps the Mean Machine get the ball back after one of his lousy kicks was tipped by a guard and became a live ball.
+- His lack of playing talent, however, helps the Mean Machine get the ball back after one of his lousy kicks was tipped by a guard and became a live ball.
 The Cons recovered and that set up the final drive of the game.

-Real Men Wear Pink: Torres, one of the inmates in the remake, loves watching The View.
+- Real Men Wear Pink: Torres, one of the inmates in the remake, loves watching The View.
 Not that he's a fan of the show itself necessarily— he just thinks Joy Behar is absolutely hilarious.

-Redemption Equals Affliction: After Crewe sincerely has a change of heart about throwing the game at the end of the film, but the rest of his team isn't too thrilled to have him back on the field.
+- Redemption Equals Affliction: After Crewe sincerely has a change of heart about throwing the game at the end of the film, but the rest of his team isn't too thrilled to have him back on the field.
 On 2nd down and long, his offensive line decides to send him a message and refuses to block for him, and does the same on 3rd down, resulting in Crewe taking two (painful) sacks in a row.
 He realizes that not only will they never win like this, but he has to prove to the team that he honestly is on their side.

 On 4th and 22, Crewe utilizes a QB draw and manages to beat the entire guards' team single-handedly to pick up a first down (without his helmet, no less).
 He takes a hard hit after gaining around 25 yards, when he could have easily let the team punt the ball away, and his redemption is earned.

-Brucie in the remake, who actually has a wife on the outside, is at one point caught on camera getting intimate with one of the "girls."
+- Brucie in the remake, who actually has a wife on the outside, is at one point caught on camera getting intimate with one of the "girls."

 Brucie: [as he's about to kick off towards the end of the game] Jesus Christ, my savior... if you help me out with this one, I promise to stop cheating on my wife with black guys.
 Amen.

-There's also this exchange in the remake when Caretaker first meets Paul:
+- There's also this exchange in the remake when Caretaker first meets Paul:

-Paul: What about the lovable, beautiful woman?
+Paul: What about the love of a beautiful woman?

 Caretaker: Well, you're gonna have to lower your standards on the "beautiful" part, and on the "woman" part. [points to the "girls" table (all effeminate male inmates, one of whom smiles, waves lovingly and says "Heeeeey.")]